 Q: Do I have to start from scratch on all of this documentation?

-A: No, the CD-Rom that accompanies the the Accreditation Process Guide has sample forms, outlines, work plans, and so on to help you develop your written documentation.
+A: No, the ACA website has sample forms, outlines, work plans, and so on to help you develop your written documentation.

 Q: I'm a new director.
 Is there any education or training available that might bolster my confidence?